connorwstein/go-is-is/README.txt

             TLV 128 Internal Reachability
                 Prefix testnet1 metric 10
             TLV 2 IS Neighbors
+                1112.00-00
         1112.00-00 // Node 2
             TLV 128 Internal Reachability
                 Prefix testnet1 metric 10
                 Prefix testnet2 metric 10
             TLV 2 IS Neighbors
+                1111.00-00
+                1113.00-00
         1113.00-00 // Node 3
             TLV 128 Internal Reachability
                 Prefix testnet2 metric 10
             TLV 2 IS Neighbors
+                1112.00-00
+- Need to support sequence numbers of LSPs to overwrite if we get a newer sequence number.
+Curren't the node2 will form an adjacency with either node 1 or 3 first, generate and send out its LSPs.
+Then it will do that again once the second adjacency forms, but node1 and 3 will not update their databases when they get this new LSP, as they already have an LSP from node2.

 TODO:
+- Might be able to convert the structs to use byte slices for everything rather than fixed sizes
 - Using the metrics in TLV 2 and TLV 128, run SPF on the LSP database.
 SPF runs on a graph where nodes are IS-IS instances, adjacencies are edges and directly connected prefixes are leaf nodes.
 All edges have a length/metric of 10.
 The important thing that we should see is the following on node 1: